-- a PC with a 486 processor or higher - at least 8 megabytes (8MB) of RAM (minimum) - a hard disk with at least 10 megabyte (MB) of free disk space available - a RS-232 serial or com port with a DB-9 sub-D connector or a USB port and compatible USB-to-Serial converter - a Brayden Automation 9300 series Energy Sentry® Demand Controller or Monitor - RS-232 interface cables (included with this software)

-Although EnergyAccess has been designed to work with the Energy Sentry demand controller or monitor, many functions, such as graphing an existing Log file, are available without connecting to a demand controller or monitor.
+- a PC with a Pentium processor or higher - at least 8 megabytes (8MB) of RAM (minimum) - a hard disk with at least 10 megabyte (MB) of free disk space available - a RS-232 serial or com port with a DB-9 sub-D connector or a USB port and compatible USB-to-Serial converter - a Brayden Automation 9300 series Energy Sentry® Demand Controller or Monitor with Version 3.5 Firmware or later - RS-232 interface cables (included with this software) - Note Although EnergyAccess has been designed to work with the Energy Sentry demand controller or monitor, many functions, such as graphing an existing Log file, are available without connecting to a demand controller or monitor. - Note If you are upgrading from an older version of EnergyAccess, you will need to uninstall the old version prior to installing Version 3.2.